jlcarr/LeetCode/README.md

 - **Memory**: 14 MB
 - **Solution**: Besides the easy linear solution, we can do better with binary search to find the index at which the value shows k elements have been skipped so far.
 The answer is then that index+k.

+### Problem 1544
+- **Name**: Make The String Great
+- **Runtime**: 37 ms
+- **Memory**: 16.52 MB
+- **Solution**: Run through the string once, putting characters into result stack.
+We can check the next character and end of the stack for bad strings, and pop as needed.
+Once complete join the stack and return.
+We can check by checking if both characters are not equal, but equal upon both beign upper cased.

 ### Problem 1547
 - **Name**: Minimum Cost to Cut a Stick
 - **Runtime**: 833 ms